0b01001001/spectree/README.md

 </details>

-2. You can enforce security on whole API by defining `security` argument in the `SpecTree` constructor (this corresponds to define security section on the root level in `OpenAPI`).
-It is possible to override global security by defining local security, as well as override to no security on some API endpoint, in `security` argument of `api.validate` decorator of relevant function / method as was described in previous point.
-It is also shown in following small example:
+2. You can enforce security on the whole API by defining the `security` argument in the `SpecTree` constructor (this corresponds to the define security section on the root level in `OpenAPI`).
+It is possible to override global security by defining local security, as well as override to no security on some API endpoint, in the `security` argument of `api.validate` decorator of relevant function/method as was described in the previous point.
+It is also shown in the following small example:

 <details>
 <summary>Click to expand the code example:</summary>